dosaboy/openstack-analysis/README.md

 * LOG_NAME_FILTER: (optional) filter to ensure we only search required files
 * PLOT_TYPE: (optional) Type of graph to plot.
 Supported types are ["bar_stacked"](https://matplotlib.org/stable/gallery/lines_bars_and_markers/bar_stacked.html) and ["stackplot"](https://matplotlib.org/stable/gallery/lines_bars_and_markers/stackplot_demo.html).
 Defaults to "bar_stacked".

-It also defines a main() function that is called when the job is run.
+And defines a *main()* function that is called when the job is run.